shaunmahony/chip-seq-tutorial/index.md

 ## Mapping

 In this particular case the data is of very high quality and do not need to be trimmed or postprocessed in any way before mapping.
-We will proceed by mapping all the data against the latest version of the yeast genome `sacCer3`:
+We will proceed by mapping all the data against the yeast genome **`sacCer3`** with BWA:

+<div class="alert alert-warning" role="alert"></div>

 |      |
 |------|